justine-pepperell/fizzbuzz-with-php/README.md

 Getting started with php and the old classic FizzBuzz

-A php script is provided that prints the number 1 to 100 so that:
+A php script has been created that prints the number 1 to 100 so that:

 - If the number is a multiple of 3, "Fizz" is printed instead of that number.
 - If the number is a multiple of 5, "Buzz" is printed instead of that number.